gaepdit/complaint-tracking/README.md

 * The application will allow EPD staff to enter new complaints, review and update existing complaints, and remove complaints erroneously entered.
 * The admin side of the application will be restricted to authenticated EPD employees.
-* A public web site will be available for reviewing or searching for complaints.
+* A public website will be available for reviewing or searching for complaints.

 ## Info for developers